Long-term loan for the public sector: How to reduce your instalment by 30 per cent

 The key facts at a glance

-High Loan Amounts: Loans of up to 100,000 euros or up to 20 times the monthly family income are possible.
+High loan amounts: Loans of up to €100,000 or 20 times the monthly household income are possible.

-Clear Requirements: A permanent residence in Germany, being of legal age, and a positive SCHUFA report are standard requirements.
+Clear requirements: A permanent residence in Germany, being of legal age and a positive SCHUFA report are standard requirements.

-Long duration, small installment: A practical example
+Long term, small instalments: a practical calculation example

 Comparison criteria: How to find the best long-term loan